anticam/project6/README.md

 #### Configuration in BTP
-1. Create HTTP destination in the subaccount:
+1. Create an HTTP destination in the subaccount:

 ```shell
 #